kpousti/cse15l-lab-reports/LabReport3.md

 ### Example 3:
 - **n (Search by String)**: The `n` option for grep is very useful when debugging files during compile errors.
 It displays the line number in the file of the given search string.
--This is very valuable when looking for certain lines where a variable is present.
+- This is very valuable when looking for certain lines where a variable is present.
 This allows editors to find known errors and the output to show th gven line with line number.
 This is shown here but both of these words ar eon the same line 728.
 ```
 Command: grep -n "gathered" stringsearch-data/technical/911report/chapter-1.txt
 ```